 Federal law and guidance on this subject should be reviewed together with this section.

 - Employers may "round" employees' working time to the nearest five minutes, one-tenth, or quarter hour for calculating the number of hours worked.
 See De Minimis Time and Rounding.

 - Employers must provide certain employees meal breaks, rest breaks and breastfeeding breaks.
 See Break Periods.

 - Time spent waiting to work or on call counts as hours worked.
 See Waiting Time and On-Call Time.

 - Employees must be paid for all hours that an employee is engaged in travel, regardless of whether they are during "normal" working hours or in connection with a one-day or longer assignment.
 See Travel Time.

 - There are several other working time concerns.
-See Training, Lectures and Meetings; Sleeping; Activities Before and After a Shift ("Preliminary and Postliminary"); Show-Up Time / Reporting Time; and Employees Who Work at Home or Reside at Their Employer's Premises.
+See Training, Lectures and Meetings; Sleeping; Activities Before and After a Shift ("Preliminary and Postliminary"); Show-Up Time / Reporting Time; Employees Who Work at Home or Reside at Their Employer's Premises and Day of Rest.